ElliotNB/observable-slim/README.md

 p.y = 2; // no callbacks after removal
 ```

-## Design and Performance Notes

-- **WeakMaps and Symbols.** Internals use `WeakMap` for O(1) lookups and GC‑friendly bookkeeping, and Symbols for collision‑free introspection.
-- **Multiple proxies per target.** Changes propagate to sibling proxies without infinite loops (see tests around `dupProxy`).
-- **Accurate array lengths.** Length changes are tracked to preserve correct `previousValue` semantics during `push/splice`.
-- **Orphan cleanup.** When an object is overwritten and truly orphaned, its observers are cleaned up on a short timeout to prevent leaks while avoiding churn during transient operations.
-- **Throughput.** The test suite includes coarse performance assertions (e.g., reading/writing \~20k items within tight budgets).
-Actual throughput depends on environment and workload.

 ## Limitations and Browser Support

 This library requires native ES2015 **Proxy**, **WeakMap** and **Symbol** support.